alpengeist/gpt-companion/README.md

 application and press the configurable hotkey crtl-alt-g.
 The Companion will call GPT for you and display the result.

-Configure your preferred GPT-3 text processing actions into profiles, which you can switch between at runtime.
+Put your preferred GPT text processing actions (prompts) into profiles, which you can switch between at runtime.
 For example, you could have a profile for English, one for German, one for fun stuff, etc.
 An action did not work as expected?
 A new action comes to mind?
 Just edit the profile, press the _Reload_ button and run GPT again.